 Attending medical school comes with intense demands, but successful trainees and clinicians can decompress through outlets outside the primary curriculum.
 In fact, numerous studies have revealed how creative expression helps medical students stay focused without becoming overwhelmed.

-That's why Neil H. Parker, MD, a dean and longtime faculty member at the David Geffen School of Medicine at UCLA, wanted to give his students and colleagues that creative outlet.
+That's why Neil H. Parker, MD, a dean and longtime faculty member at the David Geffen School of Medicine at UCLA (DGSOM), wanted to give his students and colleagues a creative outlet.
 In 1998, he founded The UCLA Beat, a journal of literary and artistic expression for the UCLA health science community.

 By Darcy Lewis